 what if I had to travel on a vacation?
 The answer is that my income will significantly drop.
 I have to be always close to my laptop in order to keep the money flowing this way.
 I’ve to always mine for clients and search for leads to keep that income rolling.

 So I decided to reinvent the wheel here.
 I won’t be there searching for potential customers to buy my services or to use my affiliate links.
 I will let them search for me instead.
 I will work smarter on my blog here instead of working for others prosperities.
-I will optimize the whole thing to run passively while I may be there on the beach or here playing with my little princess Carmen.

 Basically, Here are what I’m hunting for by December 2017: